mbaumer/us_hep_funding/docs/_states/MO.md

 <a name="MO-03"></a>
 [Back to top](#top)
 ## MO-03 -- Rep. Blaine Luetkemeyer (R)
+### Committees
+Blaine Luetkemeyer is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,686,000.00 in SC HEP grants.